Head of Department: Mr Stephen Brook

-Mathematics lessons at King's aim to provide a rich and enjoyable mathematical experience in a lively and varied manner.
-This involves teaching boys the appropriate knowledge, skills, concepts, techniques and processes related to their ability, aptitude and personal needs.
-The course is designed to provide each boy with a strong mathematical foundation for his life beyond school, including maximising his potential in public examinations and developing his problem solving skills.
+Mathematics lessons at King's aim to provide a rich and enjoyable mathematical experience.
+This involves teaching boys the knowledge, skills, concepts, techniques and processes related to their ability, aptitude and personal needs.
+The course is designed to provide each boy with a strong mathematical foundation and fluency for his life beyond school, including maximising his potential in public examinations and developing his problem-solving skills.

 The Mathematics teaching rooms are situated in the lower two floors of the tower block with an additional two classrooms in the Newton Block.
-One classroom is equipped with 32 state of the art PCs with preloaded specialised Maths Software.
-All the maths classrooms were recently refurbished and are well-resourced with interactive whiteboards, enabling lessons to be enhanced with a variety of software.
+All the maths classrooms are well-resourced with interactive whiteboards, enabling lessons to be enhanced with a variety of software.
 In each room there are also conventional whiteboards, which students are regularly encouraged to work on to present their solutions to extended problems.
 This is a feature of teaching throughout the department.

 At lunchtimes there are always members of the maths department on hand to help any students who are struggling with their work.
 For our most interested students a Maths Challengers club is run by Mrs Parker in room 32.
 This is attended by boys from all years who are encouraged to work together on problem-solving, code breaking and other activities.